-A bright morning combined with a rising tide across Porthluney beach, sitting in front of Caerhays Castle.
-Between the beach and Gull Rock, the sea shimmered with a silver tint, enticing people into the water, where three kayaks already surfed the waves.
-The steep sides to the beach deny the deceptively wide expanse of sand here, a safe bathing beach with clean water, all year round.
+A bright morning combined with a rising tide at Porthluney beach.
+On this occasion, the sea shimmered with a silver tint between the beach and Gull Rock, enticing people into the water, where three kayaks already surfed the waves.
+The steep sides to the beach belie the deceptively wide expanse of sand here, a safe bathing beach with clean water, all year round.
+This is the beach below Caerhays Castle, where the first Williamsii camellia were propagated from Camellia japonica by Carolyn Williams.

 A shimmering silver sea on a bright day at Porthluney beach.